BernardoAR/BernardoAR/README.md

 ### Hello!
 I'm Bernardo 👋

-## I'm a developer
+## I'm a software developer and here is my personal portfolio

-- 📚 I'm currently learning Docker, React, NextJS and getting better with CSS;
+- 📚 I'm currently learning NextJS;
-- 🕐 I'm looking to be more active on Github, and working on new projects;
+- 🕐 I'm looking to be more active on Github, and working on new projects sonn!;

 ### Connect with me: